Béla Károlyi: Controversy

 In November 2008, Emilia Eberle, a Romanian national team member during the Károlyi coaching era, gave an interview to KCRA-TV in Sacramento, California, claiming that while she was on the national team, both Béla and Márta Károlyi regularly beat her and her teammates for mistakes they made in practice or competition.
-"In one word, I can say it was brutal", she told KCRA.
-Other Romanian team members, including Ecaterina Szabo and Rodica Dunca, as well as Géza Pozsár, the team choreographer who defected with the Károlyis, have made similar charges of physical abuse.
-When asked in 2008 to comment on the allegations, Béla said: "I ignore it.
+"In one word, I can say it was brutal," she told KCRA.
+Other Romanian team members including Ecaterina Szabo and Rodica Dunca, as well as Géza Pozsár, the team choreographer who defected with the Károlyis, have made similar charges of physical abuse.
+When asked in 2008 to comment on the allegations, Béla said, "I ignore it.
 I'm not even commenting.
 These people are really trash."

 Role in sexual abuse scandal

-While Károlyi has not been personally implicated in the USA Gymnastics sex abuse scandal that was reported beginning in 2016, gymnasts said that many instances of sexual abuse perpetrated by former team doctor Larry Nassar occurred at the Karolyi Ranch.
+While Károlyi has not been personally implicated in the USA Gymnastics sex abuse scandal which was reported beginning in 2016, gymnasts said that many instances of sexual abuse perpetrated by former team doctor Larry Nassar occurred at the Karolyi Ranch.
 Nassar reportedly groomed athletes for abuse and gained their trust in part by covertly providing them with food in defiance of Károlyi's strict dietary guidelines.
 Some gymnasts also said that the strict discipline and conditions at the ranch made them feel inhibited from reporting Nassar's abuses.
-As a result of the scandal, in July 2017 USA Gymnastics cancelled its plans to buy Karolyi Ranch.
+As a result of the scandal, in July 2017 USA Gymnastics canceled its plans to buy Karolyi Ranch.
 In January 2018 USA Gymnastics announced they were cutting ties with Karolyi Ranch altogether.

+Later life and death

+Károlyi died on November 15, 2024, at the age of 82.
+In the years prior to his death, he and his wife had disappeared from the public eye in the wake of the USA Gymnastics scandal, with some speculating that they had returned to their native Romania.

 Books

 Television

-Béla Károlyi was in the episode "At the Edge of the Worlds", in the ABC Family show Make It or Break It.
+Béla Károlyi was in the episode "At the Edge of the Worlds", in the ABC Family series Make It or Break It.
 He portrayed Coach Sasha Belov's father.